abc-rp/dob/docs/ontology.md

 #### PROV Ontology

 Our ontology reuses the PROV Ontology [[PROV-O](#prov-o)].
-This ontology is used as the underlying framework for our ontology, with all classes sub-classed to one or more of prov:Entity, prov:Activity and prov:Agent.
+This ontology is used as the underlying framework for our ontology, with all classes sub-classed to one or more of `prov:Entity`, `prov:Activity` and `prov:Agent`.
 Most properties are also aligned to PROV-O properties.

 #### BOT Ontology

 Our ontology reuses the Building Topology Ontology [[BOT](#bot)].
 This ontology describes the core topological concepts on buildings.
-All instances are subclassed to sosa:FeatureOfInterest.
+All instances are subclassed to `sosa:FeatureOfInterest`.

 #### BEO Ontology

 The Building Element Ontology [[BEO](#beo)] provides an ontology based on the IfcBuildingElement subtree in the IFC specification.
-All beo:BuildingElement instances are subclassed to bot:Element and sosa:FeatureOfInterest.
+All `beo:BuildingElement` instances are subclassed to `bot:Element` and `sosa:FeatureOfInterest`.

 #### SOSA SSN Ontology